zhangchi2025/MOF_synthesisability_prediction/README.md

 If you want to use the MFD method to evaluate your models, please input the prediction results for your ground_truth dataset and the query dataset into `MFD calculation.ipynb`.
 This notebook can help you plot score distributions, positive fraction distributions, and generate the MFD and OT values.
 Further instructions can be found within the notebook.<br/>

+If you want to use the trained best-performing DeepSVDD model to predict the synthesisability of your input [metal, linker] combination, please use `synthesisability_prediction.ipynb`.
+Enter the metal as an element symbol and the organic linker as a SMILES string.
+The `deep_scaler.joblib` saves the DeepSVDD model scaler used to normalise the prediction score for the input.<br/>

 ## Clone and Run
 **This repository includes large files uploaded using LFS(Git Large File Storage).
 Please also use LFS to clone the repository to your local machine to avoid errors when running the code:**
 1. Install Git LFS: